feargalr/TaxSEA/README.md

 one end of the distribution .

-Simply put, TaxSEA allows users to rapidly go from a list of species to which metabolite producers are altered, and if the findings matches a previously published study.
+Simply put, TaxSEA allows users to rapidly go from a list of species to which metabolite producers are altered, and if the findings are similar to a previously published study.

 ## Taxon set database
 TaxSEA utilizes taxon sets generated from five reference databases